bk-anupam/AgentPlayground/email_assistant/docs/implementation_tracker.md

   - Handle API authentication and rate limiting.
   - **Acceptance Criteria:** A configured Gemini client can be imported and used by other modules.

+- [x] ✅ `simple_triage_node`
+  - Handle simple cases like 'spam' or 'newsletter'.
+  - Directly call actions like `mark_as_spam`.
+  - Bypass the complex reasoning loop for efficiency.
+  - **Acceptance Criteria:** Correctly archives or deletes emails based on classification.

 ---

 ## Phase 2: Reasoning Loop Core (Nodes in `src/nodes.py`)